Updates

 Features

-- Single track session for talks.
+- Single-track session for talks.

 - Dedicated poster session including presentation of FEniCS-based software packages.